LiminMHuang/lecture-python-programming.myst/lectures/lecture14_pandas.md

 import yfinance as yf
 ```

-Write a program to calculate the percentage price change over 2021 for the following shares:
+Write a programme to calculate the percentage price change over 2021 for the following shares:

 ```{code-cell} ipython3
 :hide-output: false